mountaineerbr/shellChatGPT/man/README.md

 **INSTRUCTION** is usually optional and can be set with `option -S`.

-In multi-turn interactions, prompts prefixed with a single colon “*:*” are appended to the current request buffer as a user message without making a new API call.
-Conversely, prompts starting with double colons “*::*” are inserted as instruction / system messages.
+In multi-turn interactions, prompts prefixed with a single colon “*:*” are appended to the current request buffer as user messages without making a new API call.
+Conversely, prompts starting with double colons “*::*” are appended as instruction / system messages.
 For text cmpls only, triple colons append the text immediately to the previous prompt without a restart sequence.